 How about simple carbs?

 Simple carbohydrates are broken down quickly by the body to be used as energy.
 They are found naturally in foods such as fruits, milk, and milk products.
-They are also found in processed and refined sugars such as candy, table sugar, syrups, and soft drinks.
-Some examples include:
+This type of carbs is also found in processed and refined sugars such as candy, table sugar, syrups, and soft drinks.
+Some examples of simple carbs include:

 - White sugar